Creative Career & Business

 We must sometimes put ourselves in their shoes to communicate effectively with clients.

-When someone asks for an old-fashioned design, what could easily escape our notice is that such styles appeal exclusively to their target audience members.
+When someone asks for an old-fashioned design, what can easily escape our notice is that such styles appeal exclusively to their target audience.

-Some people may not have enough money, but they can’t admit this openly because of fear or shame; therefore, detecting these signs and suggesting cheaper options would be helpful in most business settings.
+Some people may not have enough money, but they can’t admit it openly due to fear or shame; therefore, recognising these signs and suggesting cheaper options would be helpful in most business settings.

 Final words

-It is a great responsibility to choose whether one should go to college or take a course in graphic design, which will shape their future.
+It is a great responsibility to decide whether to attend college or pursue a course in graphic design, as this will shape one’s future.

-However, this decision could be postponed if it is considered urgent.
+However, this decision could be postponed if deemed urgent.
 For instance, abandoning such a plan midway through it is possible.

 You may also temporarily interrupt your studies or even drop out of university because you are disenchanted with the program or overwhelmed by stress.
 Another example would be noticing that the course doesn’t meet your needs and joining a college as soon as possible.